Restructuring and Management Transition

 |Restructuring and Related Activities [Abstract]|

-The composition of restructuring and management transition charges was as follows:
+The components of Restructuring and management transition include:

-Activity for the restructuring and management transition liability for 2013 and 2012 was as follows:
+Activity for the Restructuring and management transition liability for the three months ended May 2, 2020 was as follows: